Relevance has a shelf life.

 Roughly eighteen months in the categories Clash works in.
 Faster in tech and consumer; slower in heavy industry.
 The hard rule: if you're not publishing on month nine post-exit, the calendar starts getting harder to fill.

-No. We open the door to the right literary agent and help you shape the proposal.
-The book has to be yours — agents and publishers can tell within two pages whether it isn't.
+No. Clash opens the door to the right literary agent and helps you shape the proposal.
+The book has to be yours.
+Agents and publishers can tell within two pages when it isn't.

 Through Clash's founder network and existing Red Carpet alumni.
 We don't run a board placement service; we run active relationship matching.
 Two to four substantive conversations per quarter is normal.